PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 >    constant
 >    ~~~
 >    {: .output}
->    - A few minutes later, the second batch is being copied to the `bak.processorN` directories
+>    - A few minutes later, the second batch is being copied to the `bak.processor*` directories
 >    - Note that the first batch of files have been removed already from the system
 >
 >     <p>&nbsp;</p>
 >
 >    ~~~
->    Every 2.0s: ls bak.processor0/                                               Mon Jun 15 18:39:16 2020
+>    Every 2.0s: ls ./bakDir/bak.processor0/                                    Mon Jun 15 18:39:16 2020
 >
 >    0
 >    10
 >    constant
 >    ~~~
 >    {: .output}
->    - When finished, the earliest and the latest times that were kept in the `bak.processorN` directories (although this can be modified within the scripts if desired)
+>    - When finished, the earliest and the latest result-times were kept in the `bak.processor*` directories (although this can be modified within the scripts if desired)
 >
 >     <p>&nbsp;</p>
 >